PodgeCollins/theSimpsonsMemoryGame_MS2/README.md

     -As a First Time Visitor, I want to clearly see my progress while playing.

 ### Returning Visitor Goals:
-    -As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have
+    -As a Returning Visitor, I want to be able to complete the game knowing I got a better score than last time.

-    -As a Returning Visitor, I want to find the Social Media links so that I can follow and interact with the artists latest posts

 ## Design: